Fawazabdganiyu/calculator-app/README.md

   Or download the zip file from `https://github.com/Fawazabdganiyu/calculator-app/archive/refs/heads/main.zip`

-- Navigate to calculator-app directory.
+- Navigate to the calculator-app directory.
 If downloaded, unzip the file

-- Then open the `index.js` file on your browser and compute your calculations.
+- Then open the `index.html` file on your browser and compute your calculations.